The Comprehensive Guide To How Wills Work In Canada

 What happens if a will is challenged?

 During the probate process, someone can question whether a will is valid.
 This is called challenging the will.
 But not just anyone has the right to challenge a will.
-Typically, it can only be challenged by someone considered to have interest in the estate, such as a beneficiary, spouse, or child of the deceased person.
+Typically, it can only be challenged by someone considered to have interest in the estate.
+This is usually a beneficiary, spouse, or child of the deceased person.

 There are a few grounds on which a will can be challenged, including: